Dethblo/gosamples/README.md

 A program that asks the user for input, keeps the data in structs, and saves it in JSON format to a file with the help of struct tags and the encoding/json standard library.

         go run cmd/note/note.go

+## Lists
+A program that illustrates usage of slices of struct types.

+        go run cmd/note/note.go